 8. Thrive Life Yogurt Bites

-These things are like crack in our home!
-And they are long lasting and free of preservatives!
+AKA toddler crack.
+And they are long lasting (not like that other brand that only lasts 7 days before turning into little choke hazard rocks) and free of preservatives!
 They come in lots of yummy flavours, including vanilla, Greek, pomegranate, passion fruit, dairy free coconut, and more!

 9. Thrive Life Fruit and Veggie Crisp Snackies

 These come in three flavours: Beet Fruit, Carrot Fruit and Spinach Banana.
 They are all yummy but the Beet ones are our favourite.
 They are like a freeze dried smoothie chip!
 Healthy and yummy!